GeorgePanaretos/graphql-intro/README.md

 ```

 ### 📡 Subscriptions (Real-time Updates)
-GraphQL subscriptions allow clients to listen for real-time updates when new customers are added.
+GraphQL subscriptions allow clients to listen for real-time updates when new customers, orders, or products are added.

 #### Subscribe to new customer additions:
 ```graphql